dalucidi/StatsBot/README.md

 /scoreboard {team name} - Gets the score for a team if they play today

+/weekly - Gets a list of all games for the week

 /birds - birds birds birds

+/statsbot - A helpful list of commands

 # Forking